-Norris Hot Springs is located about 35 miles west of Bozeman, which is the town you’ll fly into when you visit Yellowstone National Park.
-Norris Hot Springs is a popular hot spring in Montana because of its proximity to Bozeman and the popularity of road trippers driving through the area on their way through Big Sky, Yellowstone, and the skiing opportunities throughout southwest Montana.
+Norris Hot Springs is about 35 miles west of Bozeman, the town you’ll fly into when you visit Yellowstone National Park.
+Norris Hot Springs is a popular hot spring in Montana because of its proximity to Bozeman and the popularity of road trippers driving through Big Sky, Yellowstone, and the skiing opportunities throughout southwest Montana.

-One of the interesting features of the hot springs is that the pool is drained every night, which allows cleaning without the use of chemicals.
-It takes the pool about eight hours to fill up for visitors the next day.
-If you’re on a road trip in your RV, you’ll find a place to park your vehicle at the hot spring, as well as some tent camping options.
+One of the interesting features of the hot springs is that the pool is drained every night, allowing cleaning without chemicals.
+The pool takes about eight hours to fill up for visitors the next day.
+If you’re on a road trip in your RV, you’ll find a place to park your vehicle in the hot spring and some tent camping options.

 Bozeman is also a suitable place to stay overnight when you want to visit Norris Hot Springs for the day, but you’ll need a car to reach the springs.
 Norris Hot Springs is also an excellent place to unwind after spending a day on a VIP private boutique tour of Yellowstone’s lower loop.

-After enjoying your time in the hot springs, you’ll find two opportunities for food in the immediate vicinity at the 50 Mile Grill.
+After enjoying your time in the hot springs, you’ll find two opportunities for food near the 50 Mile Grill.
 The hot springs regularly host musical groups that perform poolside, so check ahead before you arrive to time your visit during a performance.